Atharva-Mendhulkar/apple-clone/README.md

 npm run dev
 ```

-4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+4. Open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Project Structure

 ```
 apple-clone/
-├── components/     # React components
-├── app/           # Next.js app router pages
+├── app/
+│   └── page.tsx
+├── components/
+│   ├── Navbar.tsx
+│   ├── IPhoneSection.tsx
+│   ├── WatchSection.tsx
+│   ├── ValentineSection.tsx
+│   └── Footer.tsx
-├── public/        # Static assets
+├── public/
-└── styles/        # Global styles
+└── styles/
 ```

 ## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is for educational purposes only.
+All Apple-related branding and assets belong to Apple Inc.